anmol2517/Inventory-Management-System-Software/README.md

 ## Database Connection
 In Inventory Management System Application, We perform different Operations on data.
 That's why we need a data storage for storing the data.
 For this, I Selected MongoDB Database for data Storage.
 In Database Connection, We need three attribute values Host name, Port number of MongoDB, And the other one is Database Name.
 The Database Connection Attributes are kept in the application properties file.
 We have already provided the folder structure.
 In that application properties file is available.

->> Here ims is the Database name, 27017 is the port number of MongoDB, And we have used Localhost for running the system on my local system.
+>> Here IMS is the Database name, 27017 is the port number of MongoDB, And we have used Localhost for running the system on my local system.

 ## Model Layer
 For this, we have created one POJO class in pojo package which is Product.class, this POJO class contains all the attributes of the Product and It has Setters and Getters and also two different constructors Parameterized and non-parameterized constructors.
 I used one dependency, Lombok which is available in Spring Boot.
 This Annotation is used for Parameterized and non-parameterized constructors by using *@Data, @AllArgsConstructor, @NoArgsConstructor, @Document.*